 Today is a smaverage, windy kinda Wellington day - so the perfect occasion for ruminating on material possessions which can’t really help me in life but feel good in the short-medium term.
 Hence, we travel into the world of my reviewing my new handbag from Chloe, which costs QUITE a pretty penny and I utterly adore.

-I thought it would be a fun thing to set the questions out like I were interviewing myself about it, Q&A style.
+I thought it would be a fun thing to set the questions out like I was interviewing myself about it, Q&A style.
 I know it is going to be somewhat tiresome but hey, it is almost the end of 2018 so you get what you’re given at this point.
 A few people had asked me about this bag, and where it was from, so it only felt right to pay homage to it on the blog.
 Please note, I bought this bag mindfully, because I had been thinking about getting a proper bag for a very long while, since before we had our overseas adventure.
 I do not recommend blowing your money on a bag just to impress someone unless you have that money in your account somewhere, and can access it to pay it off.

 Lucy - WTF did you do!?

 I bought a very expensive handbag.
 A Chloe bag.
-It is new season and was a really good price buying it from David Jones (where I saw it in person) vs online.
+It is a new season bag and was a really good price buying it from David Jones (where I saw it in person) vs online.
 The bag is called ‘The Tess Camera Bag’.

 Lucy, you know that’s like a months rent???